-Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller says "yes" and the loan is approved.
-There are still a few major hurdles to jump before the house is realy yours.
-Below you'll find a list of things to stay away from during this crucial time of your home purchase.
+What's better than buying a bunch of new furniture to go in your future home?
+Nothing.
+But buying big ticket items before your loan closes can be a misstep.
+There are still a few major hurdles to jump before closing.
+Below you'll find a list of actions to stay away from during this crucial time of your home purchase.

-Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Your earnest money does not belong to the seller: it is actually yours until the sale closes.
-Some FSBO sellers might not realize that the good faith money is to go toward your expenses upon closing.
-We recommend that you put the funds into a trust account, or get a neutral person, like an attorney to hold them until the closing of the sale.
-The disposition of good faith money, in the case of a failed transaction, should be specified in the purchase agreement with your seller.
+Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+Your earnest money does not belong to the seller: it remains yours until the transaction is final.
+Although your FSBO seller might not know this, your good faith money must be applied to the buyer's closing expenses.
+It's advisable to put the funds into a trust account, or get an attorney to hold them until the deal closes.
+Should your sale fall through, the contract with the seller should specify to whom your earnest money should go.

 Northeast Bancorp of America, Inc. can walk you through the pitfalls of getting a mortgage.
 Give us a call: (440) 234-9660.